-At December 31, 2009, WPI had a deferred tax asset of \$197 million for federal and state net operating loss carryforwards with expiration dates from years 2025 through 2029.
+At December 31, 2010, WPI had \$570 million of federal net operating loss carryforwards with expiration dates from years 2025 through 2030.
 WPI evaluated all positive and negative evidence associated with its deferred tax assets and concluded that a valuation allowance on all its deferred tax assets should be established.